Claire Huangci, Heiko Mathias Förster / Prague Royal Philharmonic

 The German conductor Heiko Mathias Förster (*1966, see also Wikipedia) presented a weekend with four “Beethoven Gala” concerts, an afternoon and an evening event on both Saturday and on Sunday.
-All concerts took place in Zurich’s Tonhalle Maag.
+All concerts featured Claire Huangci as soloist and took place in Zurich’s Tonhalle Maag.
 This was the first of the two on Saturday.
 The hall (expectedly) was 2/3 full at most.
 Both Saturday concerts offered the same program, with works by Ludwig van Beethoven (1770 – 1827) exclusively:

 - Overture “Leonore” No.3 in C major, op.72b

 - Piano Concerto No.5 in E♭ major, op.73, “Emperor”

 - Encore — Chopin: Nocturne in F major, op.15/1